MSNLAB/EdgeCam/README.md

 For example:

+Edge-Local: Video frames received by an edge node are processed exclusively by that node.

+Edge-Shortest: Video frames are dispatched from an edge node to the edge node with the shortest inference queue.
+The selected edge node performs the inference.

+Shortest-Cloud-Threshold: If the local inference queue lengths of all edge nodes surpass a specified threshold, the edge node directly offloads the video frame to the cloud for inference.
+Otherwise, it is dispatched to the edge node with the shortest queue for inference.

-- Edge-Cloud-Assisted: The inference for a video frame will be first conducted with the small DNN on the local edge, and the regions of the video frame that have low recognition confidence below a threshold will be offloaded to the cloud for inference with the large DNN model.
-The Edge node will not directly offload inference requests to the cloud.
+Edge-Cloud-Assisted: Inference initially takes place on the edge node using a lightweight DNN.
+Regions of the video frame with low recognition confidence below a threshold are offloaded to the cloud for inference.

-- Edge-Cloud-Threshold: When the length of the local inference queue on the edge node exceeds a specified threshold, the edge node will directly offload the video frame to the cloud.

 **Step 2:** Start the cloud server.
 ```bash